Home

 -

-if airway is clear (e.g. can talk, cry or not); if breathing is adequate
+Examine the child if airway is clear (e.g. can talk, cry or not); if breathing

-and circulation is normal (observe colour of the face, depth and rate of
+is adequate and circulation is normal (observe colour of the face, depth

 -

-circulation are normal, check for the burn or scald injures on the body.
+If breathing and circulation are normal, check for the burn or scald injures

 -

-site with tap water for about 10 minutes.
-If the child feels chilled, stop
+Rinse the injury site with tap water for about 10 minutes.
+If the child

 -